Graph-Based Tests for Two-Sample Comparisons of Categorical Data

-In other words, $\Mstar$ is the uMST with the categories as nodes.
+Thus $\Mstar$ is the uMST with the categories as nodes.
 When there is only one MST on categories, $\tau_0^*$, then $\Mstar=\tau_0^*$; when there are multiple MSTs on categories, which is common for categorical data, obtaining $\Mstar$ is not straightforward.
 Computation of $\Mstar$ is discussed in Section \ref{sec:comp}.
-The following theorem describes the analytic form of $R_\uMST$ given $\Mstar$. \begin{theorem} The test statistic based on uMST is
+One can state the analytic form of $R_\uMST$ given $\Mstar$. \begin{theorem} The test statistic based on uMST is

 \end{theorem} \begin{proof} Within each category, every pair of subjects is connected, which gives the first term of \eqref{eq:RuMST}.
 If categories $u$ and $v$ are connected in any $\tau_0^* \in \mathcal{T}_0^*$, then each point in category $u$ is connected to every point in category $v$, giving the second term of \eqref{eq:RuMST}.
 If categories $u$ and $v$ are not connected in any $\tau_0^* \in \mathcal{T}_0^*$, no edge will appear between categories $u$ and $v$ in uMST. \end{proof}